Twins vs. Red Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-3) will take to the mound for the Twins and make his 15th start of the season.
+- The Twins' Bailey Ober (4-3) will make his 11th start of the season.

-- Lopez will look to finish five or more innings for the sixth start in a row.
+- He has earned a quality start five times in 10 starts this season.

+- Ober has 10 starts in a row of five innings or more.

-- He has made 14 appearances and finished one of them without allowing an earned run.
+- In 10 appearances this season, he has finished two without allowing an earned run.

 |Opponent